Philly Groove Records

 Philly Groove Records was a soul music label started by Stan Watson and Sam Bell in 1967, with noted producer Thom Bell doing A&R. The label's best-known artists were male vocal group the Delfonics and female group First Choice.
 Both acts enjoyed a run of hits during the late 1960s and early 1970s, especially on the R&B charts.
-The label also had other artists such as Nat Turner's Rebellion and David Lasley.
-It, along with Philadelphia International Records, was instrumental in establishing the famed Philadelphia soul sound.
+The label also had other artists such as Nat Turner Rebellion and David Lasley.
+It, along with Philadelphia International Records, was instrumental in establishing the Philadelphia soul sound.

 The label was distributed by Bell Records from its inception in 1967 until 1974, when the label closed down shortly after Bell Records became Arista Records.